hoch/WAAX/readme.md

 In addition to core technology, the library comes with an interactive web-based IDE for rapid experiment and deployment.
 It allows users to perform JavaScript audio programming and export the code snippet for other web projects.

-The author of this library is Hongchan Choi at [CCRMA][3], Stanford University.
+The author of this project is Hongchan Choi at [CCRMA][3], Stanford University.

 [1]: https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html "Web Audio API: W3C Editor's Draft"
 [2]: https://github.com/mrdoob/three.js/ "THREE.js: Github Repo"